 Petroleum engineers must have a bachelor’s degree in engineering, preferably in petroleum engineering.

 Petroleum engineers must have a bachelor’s degree in engineering, preferably in petroleum engineering.
 However, a bachelor’s degree in mechanical or chemical engineering may also suffice.
-Employers also value work experience, so cooperative engineering programs, in which students earn academic credit for structured job experience, are valuable as well.
+Employers also value work experience, so cooperative education programs, in which students earn academic credit for structured job experience, are valuable as well.

-Students interested in studying petroleum engineering will benefit from taking high school courses in mathematics, such as algebra, trigonometry, and calculus; and science, such as biology, chemistry, and physics.
+Students interested in studying petroleum engineering will benefit from taking high school courses in math, such as algebra, trigonometry, and calculus; and in science, such as biology, chemistry, and physics.

 Entry-level petroleum engineering jobs require a bachelor's degree.
 Bachelor's degree programs typically take 4 years and include classroom, laboratory, and field studies in areas such as engineering principles, geology, and thermodynamics.
 Most colleges and universities offer cooperative programs in which students gain practical experience while completing their education.

 Some colleges and universities offer a 5-year program in chemical or mechanical engineering that leads to both a bachelor’s degree and a master's degree.
 Some employers may prefer applicants who have earned a graduate degree.
-A graduate degree allows an engineer to work as an instructor at some universities or in research and development.
-Some 5-year or even 6-year cooperative plans combine coursework with practical work, permitting students to gain experience and to finance part of their education.
+A graduate degree also allows an engineer to work as an instructor at some universities or in research and development.

 ABET accredits programs in petroleum engineering.

 Analytical skills.
-Petroleum engineers must be able to assess complex plans for drilling and anticipate possible flaws or complications before the company commits money and people to carry out the plans.
+Petroleum engineers must be able to assess complex plans for drilling and anticipate possible flaws or complications before the company commits money and people to a project.

 Creativity.
 Petroleum engineers must come up with new ways to extract oil and gas because each new drill site presents challenges.
 They must know how to ask the necessary questions to find possible deposits of oil and gas.

 Math skills.
-Petroleum engineers use the principals of calculus and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Petroleum engineers use the principals of calculus and other advanced topics in math for analysis, design, and troubleshooting in their work.